GiovaniPM/DMNTests/PlantUML/Course Gant.md

         [PlantUML1] ends 2021/02/12
     ```
 - **colored**<br>
+Defines the task line and it background colors.
 >[*taskname*] **is colored in** *[color](https://www.w3.org/TR/css-color-4/#named-colors)* **/** *[color](https://www.w3.org/TR/ss-color-4#named-colors)*<br>
 ```plantuml
 ex.:
     [PlantUML1] is colored in Red/Red
 ```
 - **completed**<br>
+Defines how much process occur in the task, the percent will be showed in backgroud color.
 >[*taskname*] **is** *%* **completed**
 ```plantuml
 ex.:
     [PlanUML1] is 70% completed
 ```
 - **links**<br>
+Useful to redirect from the task to out of the graph.
 >[*taskname*] **links to** [[*link*]]
 ```plantuml
 ex.:
     [PlantUML1] links to [[http://plantuml.com]]
 ```
 - **resource**<br>
+Defines who will do the task and how much effort will be necessary.
+Under the graph wil be showed the resources and how nuch allocation used.
 >[*taskname*] **on {** *user* **:** *%* **} lasts** *day(s)* **days**
 ```plantuml
 ex.:
     [PlantUML1] on {User1:50}{User2:50} lasts 6 days
 ```
 - **pause**<br>
+Defines a pause in the project, there is a semantic difference between "pause" and "closed days".
+"Pause" denotes a project suspension, in the other way "closed days" inform the date is not available to work.
 >[*taskname*] **pause on** <ins>(sunday|monday|tuesday|wednesday|thursday|friday|saturday)</ins><br>
 >or<br>
 >[*taskname*] **pause on** *date*